allison-eunse/neuro-omics-kb/docs/integration/analysis_recipes/cca_permutation.md

 - ρ1–ρ3 with permutation p-values.
 - Optional: bootstrap CIs on ρ1.
 - Loadings/feature contributions for interpretation.

+Why pair CCA with permutations?

+- CCA will always produce non-zero canonical correlations—even when there is no shared structure—because it can overfit high-dimensional spaces.
+- The permutation loop builds a modality-shuffled null distribution so we can report p-values (or FDR-adjusted thresholds) and avoid over-interpreting noise.
+- This statistical check is lightweight enough for “quick tests” while still respecting site/ancestry confounds.

 Pitfalls
 - Never fit CCA on all data.